-US stocks traded lower as strong jobs report chilled chances of an interest rate cut
+US stocks curb losses as investors weigh jobs report, future Fed cut

-U.S. stocks traded lower on Friday after the better than expected monthly nonfarm jobs report.
+U.S. stocks closed lower on Friday, well off the worst levels of the session, after the better than expected monthly non-farm jobs report for June.

 Continue Reading Below